Santa Claus's reindeer: Eight reindeer

-Moore altered the names of the last two reindeer several times; in an early 1860s version of the poem, written as a gift to a friend, they are named "Donder" and "Blitzen" (with revised punctuation and underlined reindeer names).
+Moore altered the names of the last two reindeer several times; first to "Donder" and "Blitzen" (to match German Blitzen), as appears in his 1844 version of the poem.
 The relevant part reads:

-When Edmund Clarence Stedman collected the poem in his An American Anthology, 1787–1900, he also used "Donder" and "Blitzen", italicising the names.

-The modern German spelling of "Donner" came into use only in the early twentieth-century, well after Moore's death.
+The modern German spelling of "Donner" started to become the standard spelling from the early 20th century, long after Moore's death, though a few examples from the 19th century are known.

 L. Frank Baum's ten reindeer

 L. Frank Baum's story The Life and Adventures of Santa Claus (1902) includes a list of ten reindeer, none of which match those in A Visit from St. Nicholas.
 Santa's principal reindeer are Flossie and Glossie, and he gathers others named Racer and Pacer, Reckless and Speckless, Fearless and Peerless, and Ready and Steady.

 Rudolph the Red-Nosed Reindeer

 Rudolph's story was originally written in verse by Robert L. May for the Montgomery Ward chain of department stores in 1939, and it was published as a book to be given to children in the store at Christmas time.
+The 1949 Christmas song "Rudolph the Red-Nosed Reindeer" by Gene Autry further popularized the character.